Panmoni/localsolana/docs/trade_process_management_plan.md

 }
 ```

-## Real-time Updates with SSE
+## Real-time Updates with Polling

 To implement real-time updates:

-1. Create an SSE client to connect to the backend
+1. Create a polling interval to check for trade updates
-2. Subscribe to trade updates for the current trade ID
+2. Fetch trade updates from the backend API
 3. Update the UI when trade state changes

 ```tsx